ANDREI12333/EnchantedCmd/README.md

 # EnchantedCmd
-A Better Command Prompt for windows 10!
+A Better Command Prompt for windows!